 The Real Poop

-Welcome to Las Vegas.
-Land of big dreams and empty pockets.
-Here is where people come to have some good, clean (or not so clean) adult fun.
+Welcome to Las Vegas—land of big dreams and empty pockets.
+Here's where people come to have some good, clean, adult fun.
 That is, if you can call losing thousands of dollars on a game that you know is rigged against you "fun."

-Many people don't travel to Vegas to gamble, but most do.
-It's such a large part of the mystique of the place—it would be like going to France and not trying any of the food, or journeying to Canada and not getting frostbite.
-To a majority of visitors, plopping down at least a few bucks at the tables is an almost necessary ingredient of the complete Vegas experience.
+The card game (and roulette wheel, and craps table) is such a large part of the mystique of the place, going to Vegas without gambling would be like going to France and not tasting any cheese, or journeying to Canada and not riding a moose.
+To a majority of visitors, plopping down at least a few bucks at the tables is an almost necessary ingredient for the complete Vegas experience.

-Behind those tables are the dealers (or, for roulette, the croupiers).
-It is their job to make sure that each game goes smoothly and quickly, and that each of their "customers" has a good time.
-Which can sometimes be difficult to do when one of them is down half their annual salary.
+Behind those tables are the dealers (or croupiers in roulette).
+It's their job to make sure that each game goes smoothly and quickly, and that each of their paying and playing customers has a good time—which can be difficult when one of said customers is down half their annual salary.
 Speaking of which, dealers make around $40,000 a year (including tips) to manage the game (source).
 That's not a lot, but it's more than others get out of Sin City.